verbb/craft-commerce-back-in-stock/README.md

 Check out the [helper template](./resources/templates/form-example.twig) (built using Tailwind) if you need some to get you started.

+### Automatically Purge Notification Requests
+If privacy is a requirement you'll want to enable "Automatically Purge Notification Requests".
+This will delete the users information once they have been notified rather than being kept in the database.

 ![Screenshot of form example](resources/img/form-example.png)